-The British Small Animal Veterinary Association (BSAVA) strongly recommends that, companion animals are regularly treated against parasites, both internal (e.g. worms) and external (e.g. fleas, ticks, mites), in the interests of animal health and welfare and, in the case of zoonotic infections, to minimise the risk to human health.
+The British Small Animal Veterinary Association (BSAVA) recommends that, companion animals are treated for parasites, both internal (e.g. worms) and external (e.g. fleas, ticks, mites), taking into account individual circumstances.
+These treatments are recommended because they promote good animal health and welfare and, in the case of zoonotic infections, help to minimise risk to human health.

-The BSAVA also recommends that appropriate hygiene measures are taken (e.g. removal of faeces from the environment and hand washing) in order to reduce the risk of worm infection.
+The BSAVA also recommends that appropriate hygiene measures are taken (e.g. removal of faeces from the environment and hand washing) in order to reduce the risk of parasite infection.

 The BSAVA recommends that owners should consult their veterinary surgeon to discuss the appropriate prevention and treatment for individual animals.

-The BSAVA strongly encourages further valid scientific research into the epidemiology, control and prevention of all parasitic infections of cats in the UK (in particular those with zoonotic potential), and publication of such research so that it can be used by veterinary surgeons in decision-making.
+The BSAVA strongly supports further scientific research into the epidemiology, control and prevention of parasitic infections of cats (in particular those with zoonotic potential), and publication of such research so as to provide veterinary surgeons with appropriate information on which to base decisions.

-A benefit/risk assessment of each individual case should determine the choice of anthelmintic, spectrum of anthelmintic activity and frequency of administration.
+A thorough risk-benefit assessment should be undertaken on an individual case-by-case basis, including consideration of lifestyle and occurrence/distribution of parasites locally.
+Treatment can then be selected based on the required spectrum of activity, method and frequency of administration and likely owner compliance.
 Particular attention should be given to the treatment of young animals.
 In cases of high risk or where there is increased zoonotic potential, maximum control according to the manufacturer’s recommendation is advised.
-In other cases, the risk of infection may be so low as to recommend intermittent anthelmintic therapy with longer inter-treatment intervals.
+In other cases, the risk of infection may be so low as to recommend intermittent anti-parasite treatment.

 If you are a BSAVA member please log in to access additional content.
 If you are not currently a BSAVA member and would like to join us please click here.